On the reg

 Leave us a message on www.speakpipe.com/thesiswhisperer.

-Jason is having a break from the Socials, but you can still find Inger as @thesiswhisperer pretty much everywhere.
+Jason is having a break from the Socials, but you can still find Inger as @thesiswhisperer pretty much everywhere (and she will friend anyone on LinkedIn).
 You can read Inger's stuff on www.thesiswhisperer.com.

 It costs us about $1000 a year to produce this podcast.
 If you want to support our work, you can sign up to be a'Riding the Bus' member for just $2 a month, via our On The Reg Ko-Fi site